daniharmade/daniharmade/README.md

 ---

 6th-semester Information Systems student with experience as an Android and Full Stack Developer.
-Selected for top programs like Bangkit Academy (Distinction Graduate, Mobile Development) and DBS Foundation Coding Camp (Distinction Graduate, Mobile Development).
+Selected for top programs like Bangkit Academy (Distinction Graduate, Android Developer) and DBS Foundation Coding Camp (Distinction Graduate, Full Stack Developer).
 Certified as a BNSP Junior Web Developer.
 Skilled in PHP, JavaScript, Kotlin, Laravel, and Jetpack Compose.
 I’ve built a digital lab assistant registration system and an AI-powered skin disease detection app.
 Active in tech communities such as GDSC.
 I believe technology is a tool for real, sustainable impact.

 ---